Stakeholder Analysis

 A fourth dimension to represent the ‘support’ characteristic

 Stakeholders often move around the matrix.
-Some Stakeholders will become more interested as the implementation progresses and they start to see that the changes will affect them.
-Others may become more powerful through internal promotion or transfer.
-Because of that, the analysis needs to be carried out regularly throughout the project.
+Some stakeholders will become more interested as the implementation progresses and they start to see that the changes will affect them.
+Others may gain more influence through internal promotions or transfers within the organization.
+Because of that, this analysis needs to be carried out regularly throughout the project lifecycle.

 Power-Interest Characteristics

-There are many tools that can help you to analyze and manage your stakeholders.
-One of the simplest ways is to use this stakeholder analysis template.
+There are many tools that can help in analyzing and managing stakeholders.
+One of the simplest and most straightforward ways is to use this stakeholder analysis template.

 Other Formats